 Flows: There is a gauge located just before the hairpin switchbacks on the road to Takakkaw falls.
-Provided that either ice or a flood hasn't ripped the gauge away, normal runnable flows are from 0 to 50, however it does channelize quite well so could definitely be run lower.
+Normal runnable flows are from 20 to 13 holes showing on the post that the gauges keep getting ripped off of.
+It does channelize quite well so could definitely be run lower.
 High flows make for some very continuous whitewater and are most enjoyable when you already know the lines.

 A rough correlation can be found online by using the Kicking Horse gauge where flows around 60-80 cms are a good indication that the Yoho could be in, however a lot of tributaries enter below the Yoho.
 The Yoho is fed by fairly high elevation snowmelt.
 This means that even if the Kicking Horse is quite a bit higher than 80 cms, cold weather up high could have the Yoho at prime flows.